CaptainCrouton89/AlariaWiki/World Timeline.md

 #### The Walk of Elves (10 million years ago)

-Although the druids were immortal, they slowly dwindled in number over time, victims of accidents and conflicts.
+Although the druids were immortal, they slowly dwindled in number over time, victims of accidents and conflicts, and unable to reproduce themselves.
 However, their legacy lived on through their creation: the elves.
 The druids crafted the elves from the branches of trees, the stones and mud from Alaria's rivers, and a spark of their own life essence.

 The elves were made in the druids' image, sharing their pointed ears, slender forms, and graceful movements.
 They also inherited the druids' deep appreciation for nature and beauty.
 Gifted in all their endeavors, the elven population quickly grew and spread across Alaria.
 For many years, they worked in harmony with the dragons, and together, these two races ruled the land.